henrypfhu/kubernetes-fleet-tutorial/README.md

 ```
 $ fleetctl list-machines
 MACHINE		IP		        METADATA
 318dec89...
-192.168.12.228	kubernetes=true
+192.168.12.228	role=kubernetes
 e3d66a0f...
-192.168.12.229	kubernetes=true
+192.168.12.229	role=kubernetes
 eec45118...
-192.168.12.10	-
+192.168.12.10	role=etcd
 ```

-Notice all the "worker" machines have the `kubernetes=true` metadata field.
+Notice all the "worker" machines have the `role=kubernetes` metadata field.

 ## Deploying Kubernetes with Fleet

 Two of the Kubernetes components, the Kubelet and Proxy service, must run on every Kubernetes machine.
 Fleet can ensure this happens using [global units](https://github.com/coreos/fleet/blob/master/Documentation/unit-files-and-scheduling.md#unit-scheduling) and metadata filtering.
-The following unit files will run on every CoreOS machine where `kubernetes=true`:
+The following unit files will run on every CoreOS machine where `role=kubernetes`:

 ```
 fleetctl start kube-proxy.service
-fleetctl start kubelet.service
+fleetctl start kube-kubelet.service
 ```

 The other Kubernetes components make up the Kubernetes Master and only require a single instance to be running.
 The Kubernetes Master can run anywhere in the cluster, but we'll need to locate the IP address of the Kubernetes API server once it's up and running so we can configure the kubecfg Kubernetes client.